HB2102/D-Flip-Flop-Verilog/README.md

 ## Verilog code of a D flip flop with testbench
-Here is verilog code of a D flip flop eith testbench.
+Here is verilog code of a D flip flop with testbench module.